The Win32 NDIS Framework (WinDis32)

 Rawether for Windows is intended to be used for Win32 application development without the the need to modify the stock Rawether NDIS protocol drivers.
 A large number of Rawether for Windows SDK users are highly successful without ever examining the NDIS driver code.

 The heart of Rawether is a uniform Win32 application program interface (API) called the "Win32 NDIS" API or the "Rawether API" exported by the DLL.
 You build your application by linking to the DLLs import library and compiling with header files provided with the Rawether Software Development Kit (SDK).
-Your applications are built under Microsoft Visual Studio 2005 of Visual Studio 2008.
+Your applications are built under Microsoft Visual Studio 2010.

 Rawether for Windows includes: